top of page

 For One Child SATE Program Award Ceremony — celebrating the 1st, 2nd, and 3rd place winners for their outstanding achievement and leadership.

-The week culminated in our first-ever Sharklet Showcase on Saturday, July 26, where each student presented their startup vision to a panel of community judges, family, and friends.
+The week culminated in our first-ever Sharklet Showcase on Saturday, July 26.
+Each student presented their startup vision to a panel of community judges, family, and friends.

 Big Congrats to Our Student Stars: